johndpope/Bitcoin_non_coerced_hardfork/README.md

 The coin supply situation is therefore resolved in the new chain, because while the schedule of coin creation on the new chain will always be lower than the coin creation on the old chain, the migration is gradually lowering the amount of coins awarded in the new chain during migration.
 It puts the ceiling on the total number of coins created in the new chain, which is < the previous chain.
 Each chain aligns on a value that is a reflection of the ratio between the old chain and the new chain.
 If the new chain maintains the same block creation schedule on the old chain, it becomes a choice which chain you use, one or the other, not about having value on both chains.
 Because of the lock on the old chain, gradually the old chain would have less and less value available to it as that value is transferred to the new one.
 But the value of each coin on the old chain should be maintained, and aligned with the new coin.

 At its inception, the pool of transactions to be mined on the new chain will allow the transaction pool being maintained by the nodes to act as a futures market to miners on the new chain.
 It will also incentivize miners mining blocks that are formed from the migration between chains, because each of these transactions will lead to an increase of the block reward.
 Very large transactions from the old chain to the new chain will lead to very large block rewards.

+It must be tested to determine what the most appropriate difficulty reset schedule given the staged migration.
+The implementation of this schedule is not the scope of this proposal.

 # Node behaviour

+The memory pool for each chains would be maintained with by the new nodes, but old nodes would only manage the transactions that apply to the old chain.
+As more value is migrated to the new chain, with the expectation of greater utility, the incentive will be to migrate coins to the new chain.
+But because the values are tied on a set release and reward schedule, the values of the two chains should align.

 New chain nodes should have read and write capability for peers that continue to want to transact on old chain consensus rules.
 Transactions should be coded to be backwards compatible with any existing format, and yet extend the functionality to cater for new chain requirements.
 The transaction and integration of the node client should allow for the integration of both transaction formats, enabling the user to migrate to the new chain if signed appropriately.
 It should also allow for the user to use entirely old node infrastructure without ever being exposed to the new chain, while ensuring that there isn't any rapid decrease in security by either abandoning existing mining infrastructure, nor existing mining infrastructure abandoning them.

 # Miscellaneous

-The other thing that should be done, to cater for the coin transferrance multiplication factors, would be to increase the decimal count in the new chain.
+To cater for the coin transferrance multiplication factors, an increase the decimal count in the new chain will alleviate issues with the application of these ratios.
 As Luke Dashjr was kind enough to explain to me once, it is actually the satoshi that is the base level of bitcoin.
 The bitcoin determination of eight decimal places is arbitrary.
-But with the new chain, it would be possible to nominate the arbitrary count as 16 decimal places, and the transfer of value from the old chain could be redeemed in the new chain as (10^8) satoshis.
+But with the new chain, it would be possible to nominate the arbitrary count as 16 decimal places, maintaining the bitcoin moniker, but for it to represented as 10^16 in the new chain.
+The transfer of value from the old chain should be redeemed in the new chain as (10^8) satoshis.
 This provides an even greater granularity than is currently possible.
 Given enough thought on any new mining algorithm, this could have other positive ramifications with regard to scalability.
 But that is not the scope of this proposal.

 # Discussion